sshukla154/design-pattern/README.md

 |                        |                           | Interpreter             |
 |                        |                           | Memento                 |

-1. Singleton Design Pattern: Create only one object whenever asked.
+1. `Singleton Design Pattern`: Create only one object whenever asked.

-2. Factory Design Pattern: Create output depending on input.
+2. `Factory Design Pattern`: Create output depending on input.
 Consider a class/interface has many subclasses.
 So depending upon the input we need to get one instance, this is Factory design patter.
    In this we don't need client to see the implementation.

-3.
+3. `Builder Design Pattern`: This pattern used to create object made from a bunch of other objects which is independent of main object.